liayin/blog/_posts/2021-3-29-literature-crime.md

 - [Abrams, Fang & Goonetilleke(2021)](https://conference.nber.org/conf_papers/f158125.pdf): The standard economic model of police stops implies that the contraband hit rate should rise when the number of stops falls, ceteris paribus.
 We provide empirical corroboration of such optimizing models of police behavior by examining changes in stops and frisks around two extraordinary events of 2020 - the pandemic onset and the nationwide protests following the killing of George Floyd.
 We find that hit rates from pedestrian and vehicle stops generally rose as stops and frisks fell dramatically.
 Using detailed data, we are able to rule out a number of alternative explanations, including changes in street population, crime, police allocation, and policing intensity.
 We find mixed evidence about the changes in racial disparities, and evidence that police stops do not decrease crime, at least in the short run.
 The results are robust to a number of different specifications.
 Our findings provide quantitative estimates that can contribute to the important goals of improving and reforming policing.

 - [Goncalves & Mello (2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.20181607): "A Few Bad Apples?
 Racial Bias in Policing".
 AER.
-    - Abstract: We estimate the degree to which individual police officers practice racial discrimination.
-Using a bunching estimation design and data from the Florida Highway Patrol, we show that minorities are less likely to receive a discount on their speeding tickets than White drivers.
-Disaggregating this difference to the individual police officer, we estimate that 42 percent of officers practice discrimination.
+    - Abstract: We estimate the degree to which individual police officers practice racial discrimination.
+Using a bunching estimation design and data from the Florida Highway Patrol, we show that minorities are less likely to receive a discount on their speeding tickets than White drivers.
+Disaggregating this difference to the individual police officer, we estimate that 42 percent of officers practice discrimination.
 We then apply our officer-level discrimination measures to various policy-relevant questions in the literature.
 In particular, reassigning officers across locations based on their lenience can effectively reduce the aggregate disparity in treatment.

 - [Ang (2020)](https://academic.oup.com/qje/article-abstract/136/1/115/5903299): "The Effects of Police Violence on Inner-City Students", QJE.
     - Abstract: Nearly 1,000 officer-involved killings occur each year in the United States.
 This article documents the large, racially disparate effects of these events on the educational and psychological well-being of Los Angeles public high school students.
 Exploiting hyperlocal variation in how close students live to a killing, I find that exposure to police violence leads to persistent decreases in GPA, increased incidence of emotional disturbance, and lower rates of high school completion and college enrollment.
 These effects are driven entirely by black and Hispanic students in response to police killings of other minorities and are largest for incidents involving unarmed individuals.